amirrajan/survivingtheappstore/manuscript/developer_logs.md

 >i'll make the villagers work...day and night...they are my slaves...

 After the game released, I had a number of people literally reset the game at this point... or simply stop gathering wood because they didn't want their villagers to turn into slaves.
 I didn't expect this kind of visceral reaction to the events.
 We murder in video game all the time.
 We vandalize.
 We steal cars.
 We stomp on the heads of turtles and mushrooms that never did anything to us.
 Why did the slave event cause people to stop playing?

 I hate you Michael (in a good way).
 You didn't build a single game.
 You built 3 games and stitched them together in a brilliant way.
 The ship scene was the next thing to tackle.
 There was an end in sight.
 The largest part of the game (The Dusty Path) was done.

-<a id="meetingwithmichael"> </a>

-**Oct 23, 2013: Space Sequence Complete.
-The Meeting With Michael.** <a href="#meetingwithmichael"><small>permalink</small></a>
+#Oct 23, 2013: Space Sequence Complete.
+The Meeting With Michael.

 I couldn't believe it.
 I had a fully functioning game from beginning to end.
 I knew I had a number of things to polish.
 But the game was "code complete".
 Around this time I emailed Michael to set up a video conference (he lives in Canada..
 I live in Dallas, Tx).
 I can't believe that all the communication up until this point was done through email and chat.

 Michael hadn't seen the storyline additions I made.
 I was worried he'd say "no" to the changes.
 It wasn't a lot of work to rip it out, but it was definitely something I felt contributed greatly to the experience of A Dark Room.
 It made the player feel anxious, uneasy, even worried to continue the game at times.

 This is a testament to how awesome and brilliant Michael is.
 He appreciated the changes I made to the storyline, and loved the enhancements I made to the mobile version of the game.
 It was as simple as that.
 He just said, "That's awesome!
 I like it!"
 Suffice to say that a huge weight was lifted off of my shoulders.
 We got to talking in fact about the intricacies of the game.
 I mentioned that most of the game could have been played without any villagers if iron, coal and sulphur could be mined by the player.
 Michael said "Hey, why don't you add that?
 Add a solo mode with an alternate ending?"

-<a id="incorporatingfeedback"> </a>
+#Postmortem

+If you're going to build a game and try to survive the App Store.
+Bring on a partner, even if they play a small role/own only a small part.
+You need to have someone to bounce ideas off of and bitch to.
+They are the one person that are "in it with you".
+In retrospect, it's a good thing that Michael took an active role in the development.
+He now handles all the legal and copyright infringment stuff (so I can concentrate on marketing and the relathioship with Apple).

 **Oct 30, 2013: Incorporating Michael's Feedback** <a href="#incorporatingfeedback"><small>permalink</small></a>